 Having grown as artists, beginning to find their personal excellence Yr 10 and 11 students then enter a two-year intensive course preparing them for the IB Diploma Programme where they increase independence further in relation to materials, techniques and artistic intentions.

-MYP and DP classroom learning is complemented by a variety of co-curriculur activities including choir, jazz and rock ensembles, theatrical productions and art clubs, such as, making art from discarded materials in Recycling Club to learning how to present your art and design work in the Portfolio Club.
+MYP and DP classroom learning is complemented by a variety of co-curriculur activities including choir, jazz and rock ensembles, theatrical productions and art clubs, such as, making art from discarded materials in Recycling Club to learning how to present their art and design work in the Portfolio Club.

 Studying Physical and Health Education (PHE) at ISH can enrich your child(ren)'s learning experience and add an important facet to their journey through the school.
 Research shows unquestionably that well-designed, well-implemented school programs can effectively promote physical activity, healthy eating and contribute to increased academic performance.
 Students at ISH benefit from an ideal setting with both excellent facilities for teaching students how to adopt and maintain an active lifestyle, and a natural environment that lends itself to a multitude of activities.